jbrewer98/CS-1101-Style-Lecture/README.md

 https://docs.google.com/presentation/d/1p0SPeJg2BfS9gjPoVOnjOl76UarH7hUY4vw3C18WJDI/edit?usp=sharing

 For the extra credit, follow the instructions at this link.
+(Note we did not cover debugging so ignore that for now)

 bit.ly/CS1101-BonusLecture-Wed2019